solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 tags: BDO
 ---

-**There's no way around it: Alchemy is pretty screwed, and this is coming from a g36 alchemist.**
+There's no way around it: Alchemy is pretty screwed, and this is coming from a g36 alchemist.

 If you still feel like leveling alchemy, this post can hopefully provide guidance.

-## Why Alchemy is Hard to Level
+## Why Alchemy is Difficult to Level
 I'll compare alchemy to cooking since they're fairly similar.
 - Almost every recipe is bottlenecked by either traces, fruits, saps or even node materials like spirit's leaf or bloody tree knot.
 - Low demand for alchemy products
 - Alchemy mastery has almost 0 effect on EXP
 - Alchemy is notorious for having EXP memers who are ready to throw away billions of silver to level alchemy for the memes.

+## Why you should still level alchemy
+- Crafting your own elixirs
+- Purifying lightstones (requires guru 1)
+- Memes

 ## How to get Materials
 - Traces: nodes / pre-order